Menlo Park Mall: History

 The Menlo Park Shopping Center opened in September 1959, as an open-air complex.
 It was developed and constructed by Abraham Sommer and Sigmund Sommer, developers from Iselin, New Jersey.
 It was named after the Menlo Park area of Edison, also the site of Thomas Edison's former laboratory location.
 The structure was fully enclosed between June 1966 and December 1967.
 After the remodeling, it was renamed Menlo Park Mall, a prominent retail hub in Edison, New Jersey, is part of Simon Property Group's extensive portfolio of over 200 properties in the United States, highlighting its significance within the regional shopping landscape.

 The original center was anchored by Bamberger's, JCPenney, Woolworth as well as two grocery stores: ShopRite and Safeway.
 Montgomery Ward opened in January 1962.
 The Montgomery Ward space was taken over by Alexander's in 1972.
 Bamberger's was rebranded by Macy's in 1986.
 After Alexander's went out of business in 1988, the mall was able to secure the second Nordstrom in New Jersey, but changes had to be made to prepare for the opening.

-Menlo Park converted to a fully enclosed mall in 1967, the first in Central New Jersey.
+Menlo Park partially enclosed into an air conditioned mall in 1967, the first in Central New Jersey.The stores to the East, West and South of Bamberger's remained open air.
 Most of the mall was closed from 1990 to 1991, when it underwent a significant renovation and expansion that changed it from a single-story structure into its current two-story form.
 In expanding and fitting into the space, the new Menlo Park Mall was built on an angle with the vertex occurring at center court.
 The renovated Menlo Park Mall was also changed to have galleria style skylights, domed fountain courts, marble flooring, dramatic lighting, sculptures and a large, skylit food court featuring trees and sculptures, designed to look like a formal garden.
 The new mall was designed by architecture firm RTKL Associates Inc. of Dallas, Texas.
 Two parking decks were also added, as was a 12-screen Cineplex Odeon movie theater which replaced the smaller Menlo Park Cinema on Route 1.
 Cineplex was later replaced by an AMC Dine-In Theater.
 Macy's was the only store to remain open during the primary expansion.
 Nordstrom officially opened to the public at Menlo Park Mall on September 27, 1991.
+Linens 'N Things also opened with the new mall in 1991.
+The anchor and it's wing was only one level.